 - Using a scope to create ultrasound pictures of your pancreas.
 An endoscopic ultrasound (EUS) uses an ultrasound device to make images of your pancreas from inside your abdomen.
 The device is passed through a thin, flexible tube (endoscope) down your esophagus and into your stomach in order to obtain the images.

 - Removing a tissue sample for testing (biopsy).
 A biopsy is a procedure to remove a small sample of tissue for examination under a microscope.
-Your doctor may obtain a sample of tissue from the pancreas by inserting a needle through your skin and into your pancreas (fine-needle aspiration).
-Or he or she may remove a sample during EUS, guiding special tools into the pancreas.
+Most often the tissue is collected during EUS by passing special tools through the endoscope.
+Less often, a sample of tissue is collected from the pancreas by inserting a needle through your skin and into your pancreas (fine-needle aspiration).

 - Blood test.
 Your doctor may test your blood for specific proteins (tumor markers) shed by pancreatic cancer cells.
 One tumor marker test used in pancreatic cancer is called CA19-9.
-But the test isn't always reliable, and it isn't clear how best to use the CA19-9 test results.
-Some doctors measure your levels before, during and after treatment.
+It may be helpful in understanding how the cancer responds to treatment.
+But the test isn't always reliable because some people with pancreatic cancer don't have elevated CA19-9 levels, making the test less helpful.

 If your doctor confirms a diagnosis of pancreatic cancer, he or she tries to determine the extent (stage) of the cancer.
-Using information from staging tests, your doctor assigns your pancreatic cancer a stage, which helps determine what treatments are available to you.
+Using information from staging tests, your doctor assigns your pancreatic cancer a stage, which helps determine what treatments are most likely to benefit you.

 Don't hesitate to ask your doctor about his or her experience with diagnosing pancreatic cancer.
 If you have any doubts, get a second opinion.

 Treatment may include surgery, radiation, chemotherapy or a combination of these.
-When pancreatic cancer is advanced and these treatments aren't likely to offer a benefit, your doctor will offer symptom relief (palliative care) that makes you as comfortable as possible.
+When pancreatic cancer is advanced and these treatments aren't likely to offer a benefit, your doctor will focus on symptom relief (palliative care) to keep you as comfortable as possible for as long as possible.

 Operations used in people with pancreatic cancer include: